tonsky/clj-simple-stats/README.md

 Finally, `wrap-render-stats` middleware checks if `(= (:uri opts) (:uri req))` and then calls `render-stats` handler.
 If you prefer to use your own router, feel free to use `render-stats` handler directly.

+## F.A.Q.

+Q: Will this work with static websites?
+E.g. served fully by Nginx?
+A: Unfortunately, no. This is designed to sit in your Ring middleware stack.

 ## In the wild

 You can see live deployments at